“Akiya” abandoned, cheap/free* houses in Japan / annotations, resources, riffs, musings, stories

 Even more stories

-Kinda hesitate to share this as its sorta hypes the hypes its talking about not hyping but… more riffs for your “cheap house in Japan” file (remember: visas for foreigners aren’t easy but hey, where is? anyhow some pleasing reads about a notable demographic and geographic shift)
+Kinda hesitate to share this as it sorta hypes the hypes its talking about not hyping but… more riffs for your “cheap house in Japan” file (remember: visas for foreigners aren’t easy but hey, where is?
+Anyhow some pleasing reads about a notable demographic and geographic shift)

 Japan is giving out free homes in 2022!
 Will you get one? via